We’ll understand how conditional variance and covariance matrices are calculated and how they are used in regression modelling

 In the above formula, E(X) is the “unconditional” expectation (mean) of X.

-The formula for conditional variance is obtained by simply replacing the unconditional expectation with the conditional expectation as follows (Note that in equation (2), we now calculating of Y (not X):
+The formula for conditional variance is obtained by simply replacing the unconditional expectation with the conditional expectation as follows (Note that in equation (2) below, we are now calculating the variance of Y):

 E(Y|X) is the value of Y that is predicted by a regression model that is fitted on a data set in which the dependent variable is Y and the explanatory variable is X. The index i is implicit in the conditional expectation, i.e. for each row i in the data set, we use E(Y=y_i|X=x_i).